-Finding where to recycle computers is easy!
-Find out Which Stores Recycle Electronics for Free.
+If you prefer a side-by-side comparison instead, check out our list of Which Stores Recycle Electronics for Free.
 All of the columns in our chart show many places recycle computers for free, including desktop computers, laptops and netbooks.

 Rechargeable batteries can be recycled and dispose of by ordering FREE collection boxes at rbrc.org

 TIP: When recycling gadgets that store personal information, simply deleting the files may not be enough.
 Be sure to remove hard drives and storage devices.

 Best Buy accepts most tech electronic recycling and some small household appliances, with a few exceptions.
 There are no store drop-off fees in California, but in Connecticut and Pennsylvania you cannot dispose of TVs.
 Of course, they do have a limit of three items per household per day.
 And, recycling is intended for residents only.
 Products from businesses and organizations, or items that present a health or safety hazard are not accepted.

 In addition to this list which is recycled completely free, Best Buy also accepts items a $25 charge.
 These include monitors, tube TVs (smaller than 32″), flat-panel TVs LCD, plasma, LED smaller than 50″ and portable TVs.